GrandLine404/CinPy/README.md

 ## creating C library
 Create or use a C library.
-Compile c code into a shared library using
-`gcc -shared -o lib.so -fPIC lib.c`
+Compile c code into a shared library in linux distro using `gcc -shared -o lib.so -fPIC lib.c`

 ## creating python code